anaseto/morji/README.md

 + Use your preferred text editor to edit cards
 + Simple semantic text markup using colors
 + Simple statistics
++ Find facts to edit with a pattern
 + Importing multiple cards from text file
 + Storage in an SQLite3 database with simple schema